Bankruptcy Winnipeg

 What is bankruptcy?

-Bankruptcy is a process designed to allow a debtor to recover from an otherwise unmanageable debt load.
+Bankruptcy Winnipeg is similar to bankruptcy processes the country over.
+It’s a process outlined by the Bankruptcy and Insolvency Act designed to allow a debtor to recover from an otherwise unmanageable debt load.
 There are a number of steps involved in a bankruptcy.
 Winnipeg residents, and all Canadians filing for bankruptcy, can be assured that it is not a difficult process, but there are some requirements that must be fulfilled.

 What are the requirements for filing for bankruptcy?

 In order to file for bankruptcy, you must be a Canadian resident or have assets in Canada.
 You must owe at least $1,000 and be insolvent.
-That is, you must be unable to pay your debts as they come due, or the value of your property must be less than your debts.
+You are unable to pay your debts as they come due, or the value of your property must be less than your debts.

 What happens when you file for bankruptcy?